DNA Testing for Colorectal Cancer

 Genetic predisposition DNA testing for colorectal cancer is essential to understand the disease and in order to establish whether an early diagnosis of the condition can be made prior to symptoms.
 Current research has found a genetic predisposition to colorectal cancer can be evidenced in certain patients.
 Most notably, the risk of developing the disease is thought to be significantly increased where an individual has a family history of bowel cancer.
 MSH2 and MSH6 on chromosome 2 and MLH1 on chromosome 3 have been isolated as the genes most commonly associated with colorectal cancer, so DNA testing can be used to screen for known mutations that are present in family members with the disease.

-For support and more information about colorectal cancer, please visit the Bowel Cancer UK website, a UK charity aiming to save lives by raising awareness of bowel cancer, campaigning for best treatment and care and providing practical support and advice.
+For support and more information about colorectal cancer, please visit the Centers for Disease Control and Prevention which provides useful information, by raising awareness of bowel cancer, campaigning for best treatment and care and providing practical support and advice.

 Speak To International Biosciences About DNA Testing Genetic Predisposition for Colorectal Cancer